minutelab/demos/wordpress/README.md

 While activating the WordPress setup as single unit (main.mlab), the main container controls the parameters.

 * Database host.
 The IP address of the setup database.
 * project name.
-The project name is used as a unique identifier of a project.
+Used as the project unique identifier.

 **ACTIONS**

-* admin - connecting the phpMyAdmin dashboard in a browser.
+* admin - Opens a phpMyAdmin dashboard in a web browser.
 * shell - open a bash command-line window connected to the container.
 This shell can be used for WP-CLI commands.